fastrodev/fastro/index.md

 ## Features

 Fastro provides easy-to-use features for web development.

-- Container based dependency injection. *Put all dependencies in a container and access them via function parameters.*
+Managing files and folders of a monolithic application made easy.

 - File system routing. *No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.*
+- Container based dependency injection. *Put all dependencies in a container and access them via function parameters.*
 - React SSR. *Create react components, define props, and setup the html template in a very simple way.*
 - More features: